-If you think your child has meningitis, she must see a doctor as soon as possible.
+If you think your child has meningitis, he must see a doctor as soon as possible.
 If you’re in any doubt, take your child to the emergency department at your nearest hospital.

-If your child has meningitis, he’ll need to stay in hospital for treatment with antibiotics through a drip at first.
-After this, he’ll take the antibiotics by mouth.
+If your child has meningitis, she’ll need to stay in hospital for treatment with antibiotics through a drip at first.
+After this, she’ll take the antibiotics by mouth.
 Treatment usually lasts for 10 days.

-Free immunisation is available for several different causes of meningitis.
-Depending on the bacteria causing the meningitis, family and others in close contact with your child might need to take antibiotics to prevent the disease spreading.
+Depending on the bacteria causing the meningitis, family and others in close contact with your child might need to take antibiotics to stop the disease from spreading.